Get Closer to Customers with Messaging App Customer Service: 4 E-Commerce Examples

 Ian Jacobs, a customer service expert at Forrester, has said that “the single most important thing a brand can do to drive a positive emotional experience is to make customers feel that their needs and time are valued” – and by offering faster, more personalized, and more direct customer service via messaging apps, e-commerce brands can dramatically set themselves apart from the competition.

-Before we introduce three real-life use cases, here are a few ideas to help you picture how messaging app customer service can be used.
+Before we introduce four real-life use cases, here are a few ideas to help you picture how messaging app customer service can be used.

 - Curated shopping (Pre-Sales / Post-Sales consultation)